Skip to content

 Conclusion

 This new Hugging Face course demystifies AI agents.
-Rather than being magical black boxes, they’re structured systems that combine:
+Rather than being magical black boxes, they’re structured systems that combine LLMs for reasoning, tools for taking action, and a clear workflow for processing and responding.

 If you’re interested in AI agents, I highly recommend checking out the course yourself, or even the source code on GitHub.